 - Your child should rinse the mouthwash around their mouth for one minute and then spit it out.

 - After using the mouthwash, do not give your child anything to eat or drink for about 15 minutes.

 If you or your child is using a fluoride toothpaste (Duraphat®)

 - The toothpaste comes in two different strengths.
-The '2800 ppm' strength is suitable for adults and children over the age of 10 years.
-The '5000 ppm' strength is suitable for adults and children over 16 years of age.
+The '2800 ppm' strength is suitable for adults and for children over the age of 10 years.
+The '5000 ppm' strength is suitable for adults and for children over the age of 16 years.

 - Brush your teeth with the toothpaste for the amount of time specified on the packaging before spitting it out.
 The directions on the pack will tell you how often to use the toothpaste - it will be either two or three times a day.

 - It is recommended that you use the toothpaste to brush your teeth after meals, and that you do not drink anything or use a mouth rinse for at least 30 minutes afterwards.

 Getting the most from the treatment

 - It is important to get into a regular habit of good oral hygiene.
 In particular, brush teeth regularly, at least twice a day.
 Teach your children good oral hygiene as young as possible.